mantidproject/mantid/docs/source/algorithms/GenerateEventsFilter-v1.rst

    workspace index associated.
 These workspace indices are incremented by 1 from 0 along with their orders in time.

+-  A series of filters for multiple continuous time intervals, which have an exponentially increasing length, or exponentially decreasing length.
+Each of them has an individual workspace index associated.
+   These workspace indices are incremented by 1 from 0 along with their orders in time.

 -  A series of filters for multiple continuous time intervals, which have various lengths of period.
    Each of them has an individual workspace index associated.